 Participate in AIB National Awards Program

-All grant recipients are required to participate in the National Awards Program.
+All grant recipients are required to participate in the America in Bloom Level 3 Program.
 Grant recipients may use grant money to pay the registration fee.

 Successful projects will celebrate the contributions of volunteers, partners, and donors.
 All grant recipients are required to hold a media event to celebrate the grant project and to recognize CN, America in Bloom, and any other funders or partners.
 Events may be to kick off the project, to help get the work done, or to celebrate its successful completion.
 CN and America in Bloom representatives will participate in these events.